John Alexander Chapter, NSDAR

 To learn more about becoming a member, please visit the NSDAR website

-Photo credits: Photos of British soldier regiment, globe/laptop courtesy of GoDaddy.com stock photos.
-All other photos on the website are courtesy of the John Alexander Chapter, NSDAR, historian.
+Photo credits: All photos on the website are courtesy of the John Alexander Chapter, NSDAR, historian, and property of the John Alexander Chapter, NSDAR

 The content contained herein does not necessarily represent the position of NSDAR.
 Hyperlinks to other sites are not the responsibility of NSDAR, the state organizations, or individual NSDAR chapters.